 I was the CEO at TasICT, the peak body representing Tasmania’s information, communications and technology sector.
 I was – and continue to be – a passionate advocate for Tasmania’s digital potential as well as developing policies that can grow the ICT sector in the State.

-More recently, I have held senior roles within the Tasmanian arms of iiNet, TPG and Optus Business.
+From 2014 to 2018, I held senior roles within the Tasmanian arms of iiNet, TPG and Optus Business.
 These roles were almost exclusively devoted to assisting business and government to increase productivity and lower operating costs, skills that I always aim to bring to Council.

 I was elected as a Kingborough Councillor in November 2014 for a four year term.
 In that role, I advocated strongly against rate rises and instead submitted proposals for reducing operating costs and embracing full cost attribution.
-In November 2018 I was elected as Mayor of Kingborough on a ‘back to basics platform’.
-As 33, I am the youngest Mayor in Kingborough’s 110 year history.
+In November 2018 I was elected as Mayor of Kingborough on a ‘back to basics’ platform.
+Elected at the age of 33, I am the youngest Mayor in Kingborough’s 110 year history.